yommieo/alx-system_engineering-devops/0x00-shell_basics/README.md

 Symbols inhabitating symbols, symbol link or soft link or symlink is file point to another file's location or a directory.
 To copy updated files only to parent, example:cp -rua * .html ../ To move all files beginning with uppercase mv [[:upper:]]*
+To delete all files that ends with character ~ in cwd rm *~ cwd